Acceptance and Commitment Therapy (ACT)

 - Live a life based on what you find meaningful and valuable.

-- Be willing to experience and manage difficult emotions.
+- Be willing to experience and manage difficult emotions, not just push them away.

 - Respond rather than react to challenging thoughts, feelings, situations, and memories.